dataliterate/data-populator/README.md

 The demo makes use of the _Google Material Design Iconfont_ – please get it [here](https://github.com/google/material-design-icons/tree/master/iconfont) before opening the document.
 It also applies this wonderful [button hack](https://medium.com/sketch-app-sources/hacking-the-button-in-sketch-5cbce8526b3f#.53cohdc5a) and the Symbols Page is tightly organized by [Symbol Organizer](https://github.com/sonburn/symbol-organizer).

-If you have _Sketch Data Populator_ real world usage examples you'd like to share with the world so everybody can learn from your data populating wisdom, please [let us know](https://github.com/preciousforever/sketch-data-populator/issues/80)!
+If you have _Data Populator_ real world usage examples you'd like to share with the world so everybody can learn from your data populating wisdom, please [let us know](https://github.com/preciousforever/data-populator/issues/80)!

 ## Plugin Development

-_Sketch Data Populator_ is based on _Sketch Fusion_ by [Andrey Shakhmin, @turbobabr](https://github.com/turbobabr), as presented at [#SketcHHackday 2016](http://designtoolshackday.com).
+_Data Populator_ is based on _Sketch Fusion_ by [Andrey Shakhmin, @turbobabr](https://github.com/turbobabr), as presented at [#SketcHHackday 2016](http://designtoolshackday.com).

 Development
 ```